 A Real-Life Example

-If you’re thinking that implementing this kind of program in schools is a lot of work, especially up front, you’re right.
-But many teachers and administrators who use restorative justice say the benefits far outweigh the effort.
+If you’re thinking that this sounds like a lot of work, especially up front, you’re right.
+But many teachers and administrators who use these programs say the benefits far outweigh the effort.

 “You spend less time […] on discipline and have more time available for teaching and interaction when you use restorative practices,” Claassen observed.
 “Students aren’t afraid to admit when they’ve done something wrong as they are in a punitive environment, so you save a lot of time investigating who did what.”